ebryerwork/icds_docs/docs/handling-data/file-storage.md

 ## File permissions

-If you are a PI, you have group space on Collab, located at `/storage/group/<PIuserID>/default`, for which the default file permissions and ownership are
+group space on Collab, located at `/storage/group/<PIuserID>/default`, for which the default file permissions and ownership are

 ```
 drwxr-s-- 2 root <PIuserID>
 ```